Overview

 There was a time when a gold card was aspirational, only to be kicked of its perch by the platinum card.
 But a black card is now the ultimate personal card.

-If you have a comfortable income and a high credit rating, you should be able to shop around to choose the most suitable black credit card from those issued by the Big Four banks plus American Express, Bankwest, Citi, HSBC and Macquarie.
-Some issuers may not use the word ‘Black’ in the card’s name, preferring terms like Premium, Diamond, Prestige, Premier, and more recently, Signature, but the card’s distinctive black livery is always an indication of its status and likely benefits.
+Some issuers may not use the word "black" in the card’s name, preferring terms like Premium, Diamond, Prestige, Premier, and more recently, Signature, but the card’s distinctive black livery is always an indication of its status and likely benefits.
+Some black credit cards are actually made of metal.

-Benefits vary significantly between cards.
-But you can expect to get the following advantages with nearly every black card:
+Benefits vary significantly between black credit cards, but you can expect to get the following advantages with nearly every black card:

 - Access to higher credit limits